 UK Google Ads Management Fees in 2026

-A straight, no-jargon answer to what UK agencies charge to manage Google Ads in 2026 — the three fee models, realistic ranges, what drives the price, and why ad spend should never be marked up.
+What UK agencies charge to manage Google Ads in 2026: the three fee models, realistic ranges, what drives the price, and why ad spend is never marked up.

 Definition